a-lemonnier/Simple_HFS/README.md

  OPTIONS:
  -h or --help     show this help

- -0 or --0        compute energy shift of the level for I⊗J0
+ -0 or --0        compute energy shift of the splitted levels (I⊗J0)
                   with these additional options:
          --I int/int  nuclear momentum (required).
          --J0 int/int electronic momentum (required).
          --A0 real    A-HFS constant of the level
          --B0 real    B-HFS constant of the level

- -1 or --1        compute energy or/and wavelength shift
+ -1 or --1        compute energy or/and wavelength shift for one HFS transition
                   |I,J0,F0> → |I,J1,F1>
                   with these additional options:
          --I int/int  (required).